-Dietary supplements are a $50 billion industry per year.
-Every pharmacy, every Instagram, every health podcast promises that supplement X will extend your life.
+Dietary supplements are a $50 billion a year industry.
+Every pharmacy, every Instagram, every health podcast promises that Supplement X will extend your life.
 What are you supposed to believe?
-Nutrition and health experts reviewed the existing scientific literature and separated what truly works from marketing.
+When looking at the existing scientific literature, you can separate what truly works from marketing.
 Here is the clear list: 4 supplements worth the money, and 4 that aren't.

 4 Proven Supplements